-Registration is now available for the Spring citation management workshops.
+Registration is now available for spring citation management workshops.

 The workshops cover skills in utilizing these tools: Endnote, RefWorks, Zotero, Mendeley.
 There is also a general Introduction to Citation Management workshop to help you choose the best tool for you.
 These tools make it easier to create your bibliography and keep track of your references.

 Archives and Special Collections, NU Libraries, collects historically significant records of the University, as well as Documenting Diversity of under-represented communities in Boston.
 Stop by during their operating hours, or contact them for an appointment.

 Multiple resources for research in Anthropology